microsoft/o365-moodle/local/o365docs/setup.md

 8. Click **Add application** click the plus sign to the right of **Office 365 Exchange Online**, **Office 365 SharePoint Online**, and **OneNote**.
 Note, the plus will appear when you hover over each of the items.
 9. Click the check mark at the bottom right of the dialog.
 10. In the Delegated Permissions dropdown for Office 365 Exchange Online select the following permissions:
+    2. Read and write users' calendars
     1. Read users’ calendars
-    2. Read and write users' calendars

 11. In the Delegated Permissions dropdown for Office 365 SharePoint Online select the following permissions:
-    1. Read items in all site collections
+    1. Read and write user files
+    2. Read user files
-    2. Read and write items in all site collections
+    3. Have full control of all site collections
-    3. Create or delete items and lists in all site collections
+    4. Create or delete items and lists in all site collections
-    4. Have full control of all site collections
+    5. Read and write items in all site collections
-    5. Read user files
-    6. Read and write user files
+    6. Read items in all site collections

-12. In the Application Permissions dropdown for Windows Azure Active Directory select the following permissions:
+12. In the Delegated Permissions dropdown for Windows Azure Active Directory select the following permissions:
-    1. Read directory data
+    1. Read and write directory data.

-13. In the Delegated Permissions dropdown for Windows Azure Active Directory select the following permissions:
+    2. Access the directory as the signed-in user.
-    1. Read directory data
+    3. Read directory data.
-    2. Read all users' full profiles
+    4. Read all users' full profiles
-    3. Sign in and read user profile.
+    5. Sign in and read user profile.

-14. In the Delegated Permissions dropdown for OneNote select the following permissions:
+13. In the Delegated Permissions dropdown for OneNote select the following permissions:
     1. Create pages in OneNote notebooks
     2. View OneNote notebooks.
     3. View and modify OneNote notebooks.